Improved integer programming models for simple assembly line balancing and related problems: Integer programming models for the SALBP

 In this section we review mathematical models for SALBP-1 and SALBP-2 that have been proposed in the literature.
-Let $(N,\leq)$ be a partially ordered set of tasks.
-For tasks $i,j\in N$, we write $i\tpre j$ if $i\leq j$ and $i\neq j$ and $i\ipre j$ if $i$ immediately precedes $j$.
-Each task $i\in N$ has execution time $t_i$.
+For a task $i\in N$, let $F_i$ denote the set of its \emph{immediate followers}, and $P_i$ the set of its \emph{immediate predecessors}.
 Let $S$ be the set of stations.
-In the following we suppose that for the SALBP-1 an upper bound $\overline m$ on the number of stations is given ($|N|$ is such an upper bound), and that $S=[\overline m]$\footnote{We write $[m]=\{1,\ldots,m\}$}.
-For the SALBP-2 the number of stations $m$ is known.
-In this case we set $S=[m]$.
+In the following we suppose that for the SALBP-1 an upper bound $\overline m$ on the number of stations is known ($|N|$ is such an upper bound), and that $S=\{1,\ldots,\overline m\}$.
+For the SALBP-2 the number of stations $m$ is part of the problem instance.
+In this case we set $S=\{1,\ldots,m\}$.

-There have been three types of models proposed in the literature. \textcite{Bowman/1960} (in the revised formulation of \textcite{White/1961}) proposed two formulations, one based on binary \emph{impulse variables}, indicating the station to which a task is allocated, and another based on \emph{time variables}, representing the starting time of the tasks. \textcite{Scholl/1999} proposed a formulation using binary \emph{step variables}, which indicate that a task is allocated to some station or a preceding station.
-Since the formulation using time variables has been found inferior by \textcite{Pastor.etal/2007} we focus in the following on formulations using impulse and step variables.
+There have been three kinds of models proposed in the literature. \textcite{Bowman/1960} (in the revised formulation of \textcite{White/1961}) proposed two formulations, one using binary \emph{impulse variables} and another based on \emph{time variables}, representing the starting time of the tasks. \textcite{Scholl/1999} proposed a formulation using binary \emph{step variables} $\overline x_{si}$, where $\overline x_{si}=1$ indicates that task $i\in N$ is assigned to station $s\in S$ or some preceding station.
+Since the formulation using time variables has been found inferior by \textcite{Pastor.etal/2007} and the formulations using impulse variables are the most common in the literature, we focus in the following on the latter.